repetere/promisie/README.md

 # Promisie
 Promisie is an extension of the ES6 native Promise class that provides helpful static methods that are seen in many other Promise libraries
 ### Version
-1.1.5
+1.2.0
 ### Installation
-Because Promisie uses native ES6 Promises and classes you must be running Node v4.2.4 or above
+Because Promisie uses native ES6 Promises, classes and spread operators you must be running Node v6.0.0 or above
 ```sh
 $ npm i promisie
 ```